Alusp/Alusp/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions.\
-🎓 &nbsp;A Barchelor of Science Honors in Information Technology at Limkokwing University of Creative University.\
+🎓 &nbsp;A Barchelor of Science Honors in Information Technology at Limkokwing University of Creative Technology.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+🎷 &nbsp;In my free time, I love to watch dramatic movies or listen to soul music.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at alusinejalloh800@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;I'm open to feedback and suggestions!